to all graduate and undergraduate faculty - new and returning, full-time and adjunct!

 time, particularly mid-semester examinations, in order to give students

 feedback on their course progress.
 Students have the right to request

 an explanation of a grade on such work.

 For full semester courses, online course evaluations will be sent to students about two weeks before finals.
-Evaluations will close to student responses before the start of finals.
+Evaluations will close to student responses two weeks after the end of finals.
 If students complete their evaluations, they will be able to view their grades in Br.
 Luwis as scheduled.
-If students did not complete their evaluations on time, they will not be able to view their grades until two weeks after the courseend date.
+If students did not complete their evaluations on time, they will not be able to view their grades until two weeks after the course end date.

 Exception: for part of term (4 week, 7 week, etc.) and fully online ("WB") courses, evaluations will be sent to students 2 weeks prior to the end date of the course.
 Students will be able to complete the evaluations up to 2 weeks after the conclusion of class.

 Students will receive an email to their lasalle.edu account, with a link to complete each online course evaluation.
 The link takes them directly to the evaluation, which they can either complete, or indicate that they do not wish to complete (on each evaluation question).
 Students can only complete the evaluation once for each course.
 Students will receive periodic reminder emails, during the evaluation period.
 Students can also access the evaluation link through the Course Evaluations channel in the mylasalle portal.

 How instructors view the results.